You are here

 Seaside Vacations cannot predict when or where these jobs will begin or how long they will last.
 Since we have no control over these situations, no compensation or moves to other properties are possible.

 Beach nourishment projects require management as time goes on.
-The next round of re-nourishment is tentatively planned for 2022 in the towns of Duck, Southern Shores, Kitty Hawk, Kill Devil Hills, and Nags Head.
+The next round of re-nourishment is tentatively planned for 2026 in the town of Nags Head and the villages of Avon and Buxton.

 During equipment staging, contractors begin placing distribution pipeline and staging heavy equipment.